What is internal medicine?

 3. Would I need surgery?

-Most patients are anxious and fearful about surgery because of anesthesia, according to a study in Anaesthesiologica Belgica.They might be assured to undergo this procedure, however, because of the way their internal medicine doctor addresses their concerns.
+Most patients are anxious and fearful about surgery because of anesthesia, according to a study in Anaesthesiologica Belgica.They might be assured to undergo this procedure, however, because of the way their doctor addresses their concerns.

 Thus, a good internist should be able to properly outline the benefits and risks of surgery to the patient.
 If they are recommending a surgeon, the internist must also know that doctor’s qualifications.